IDMEFv2/.github/profile/README.md

    efficient detection of complex and combined cyber and physical attacks on critical infrastructures.

+   Please visit the IDMEFv2 Wiki for more informations : https://github.com/IDMEFv2/idmefv2-drafts/wiki

    This GitHub hosts technical tools and librairies implementing IDMEFV2 as well as IDMEFv2 official IETF Internet Drafts.